guanciottaman/dictionaryapp/README.md

 - Do NOT move the dictionary.exe from its position.
 Only move the shortcut.
 - Insert a word in the entry and ... enjoy results!
 As easy as it seems.

-If you find any bugs, report them on Discord (Guanciottaman#7217).
+If you find any bugs, report them on Discord (guanciottaman).